UBC-MDS/FinanceCalculator2025/README.md

 ## Project Summary

 **`FinanceCalculator`** is a Python package for calculating financial metrics specifically designed for loans or investment scenarios.\
-This package serves as a convenient tool for managing personal finances, offering functionalities such as Contribution, Future Value, Present Value, and Number of Periods Calculations
+This package serves as a convenient tool for managing personal finances, offering functionalities such as Contribution, Future Value, Present Value, and Number of Periods Calculations.

 ------------------------------------------------------------------------